somyajain08/AnalogClock/README.md

 # AnalogClock
-This isa analog clock, I tried creating using fundamentals of frontend i.e, HTML, CSS and JS.
+This is a analog clock, I tried creating using fundamentals of frontend i.e, HTML, CSS and JS.